LouisCAD/Splitties/views-dsl-ide-preview/README.md

 ## Important info

+### Interfaces parameters

+In order for preview to work, your `Ui` subclass need to have its first parameter of type `Context`.
+For the subsequent parameters (if applicable), any `interface` is supported, but its methods need to not be called when this view is created and drawn, or an exception will be thrown.

+A special support has been added for `CoroutineContext` and `CoroutineScope`, so there's no exception thrown if you use an `actor` or other code relying on coroutines at init or drawing time.

 ### Known issues and their workaround

 * If preview doesn't work or doesn't reflect latest changes, it's likely